Vibrant and healthy communities

 Equality and diversity

-We supported or funded events and activities in 2017-18 to encourage equality, diversity and inclusion across the Council and within the community.
+We supported or funded events or activities to encourage equality, diversity and inclusion across the Council and within the community.

 - Chinese New Year